Las Vegas Commemorates the Deadly October 7 Atrocities Committed Against Israel

 Eitan Gonen, the father of hostage Romi Gonen, 24, was quoted by Las Vegas TV station KLAS, “She’s been fighting for her life, for herself, and for the other hostages.
 We, as her family, have been fighting for her.”

-Also, Maayan Snapir, whose grandfather, Oded Lifshitz, a retired Israeli journalist, also remains captive.
+Also addressing the event was Maayan Snapir, whose grandfather, Oded Lifshitz, a retired Israeli journalist, remains captive.

 “We must remember that the hostages still waiting to come home, they are not just numbers.
-They are parents, siblings, and friends,” Snapir added.
+They are parents, siblings, and friends,” Snapir said.

 Historically, the October 7 attack was the deadliest incident in the history of the modern state of Israel.